 No need to explain why clinical trial data is a valuable asset for every investigation.
 Its volume determines the term needed to test a drug or medical procedure, while its quality guarantees the credibility and accuracy of trial results.

 Modern digital tools, including mobile apps for pharmaceutical companies that help collect data, play an important role to enhance the efficiency of clinical trials.
 For example, patient engagement health care apps, especially the ones integrated with wearable devices or medical sensors and trackers, can collect diverse data about patient health conditions in real time.
 Meanwhile, powerful analytics based on smart algorithms can efficiently process this data and turn it into trial results.

 Therefore, more pharmaceutical companies equip their research groups with digital tools to collect intake and symptom data, track patient adherence to ensure the accuracy of trial data and provide easy access to up-to-date research content and trial results.

 One of the most vivid examples of a trial companion app is myStudyCompanion by Roche.
-This app is focused on the patients enrolled in certain drug testing.
-It provides users with relevant information regarding trial schedule and details and helps patients follow the directions and adhere to the medication at testing.
+This app is focused on patients enrolled in certain drug testing.
+It provides users with relevant information regarding the trial schedule and details and helps patients follow the directions and adhere to the medication at testing.

-Another tool Excedrin Migraine Experience by GlaxoSmithKline doesn’t collect data on Excedrin intake, but makes an attempt to visualize each patient’s migraine experience.
-Integrated AR capabilities allow app users model their personal migraine symptoms — aura, trumping headache, disorientation, floating spots, sensitivity to light — and share this data with others.
+Another tool Excedrin Migraine Experience by GlaxoSmithKline doesn’t collect data on Excedrin intake but makes an attempt to visualize each patient’s migraine experience.
+Integrated AR capabilities allow app users to model their personal migraine symptoms — aura, trumping headache, disorientation, floating spots, sensitivity to light — and share this data with others.
 This data can make a tremendous impact on our understanding of migraines and contribute to creating better solutions in this field.